polpo/scsi-activity-led/README.md

 ## Making the board ##

 Submit the gerbers under the gerbers/ directory to your favorite PCB manufacturer.
-I made mine at [OSH Park](https://oshpark.com).
+I made mine at [OSH Park](https://oshpark.com/shared_projects/9X7GausD).
+You can order at that link and as of the time of writing this README, it's only $1.20 for three PCBs!

 A BOM is in the [bom.csv](bom.csv) file, consisting of: